 Invoke the security mechanism of the Management Server in order to authorize access to the technology specific data model objects.

+When using an IPE to perform Device Management, the interactions with the data model objects of the managed entities are handled by the IPE itself, not by the CSE.
+The mechanism used to attain this goal is implementation dependent.
+Generic guidelines for an IPE to interact with an IoT network are defined in oneM2M TS-0033 [20].

-Procedures for managing Device Management Resources are further detailed in clause 10.2.8 and apply to both Device Management options.
+Procedures for managing Device Management Resources are further detailed in clause 10.2.8.
+For CSE-based Device Management options.
 For Device Management using external technologies, at most one Management Server is able to Create, Delete or Update addressable elements of a Management Resource.

 ----------------------- End of change 1 -------------------------------------------